MajasVIA/VIA_TS_WEB1_A25_1ST_YEAR_CODING/README.md

 Right-click on your .html file → select “Open with Live Server” (or use the VS Code extension “Live Server”)

-The website will open in your default browser, but are best viewed in Opera
+The website will open in your default browser — best viewed in Opera (some browsers like Edge may apply automatic dark mode)

 Edit and save any .html or .css file — the page reloads automatically